hugoterelle/TestFragment/README.md

 TestFragment
 ============

-Test using Fragment with MvvmCross
+Test using Fragment with MvvmCross & ViewPagerIndicator

 License